RasmusLC1/RasmusLC1/README.md

 - Optimized for 100+ enemies without noticeable performance degradation
 - Map size is limited to 120 X 120 for gameplay, but can be increased to 500X500 without performance decrease
 - There are no known game breaking bugs or unexpected crashes

+### Development Notes

+This project has been in active development for two years alongside university and work.
+Earlier systems (inventory, weapons) reflect where my skills were at the start of the project and are due for a refactor.
+Newer systems (AI, lighting, effects, tile architecture) reflect more current design thinking and are where I'd point for code quality.
+The git history shows the progression of myself as a developer.

 #

 ## 🧮 **[Bachelor Project in Polynomial Multiplication](https://github.com/RasmusLC1/Polynomial-Multiplication)**